ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : No assertion

    1:
-   : The configuration is a known and approved config
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

    2:
+   : The configuration is a known and approved config.

+   3:
-   : The configuration includes or exposes no known vulnerabilities
+   : The configuration includes or exposes no known vulnerabilities.

    32:
-   : The configuration includes or exposes known vulnerabilities
+   : The configuration includes or exposes known vulnerabilities.

    96:
-   : The configuration is unsupportable as it exposes unacceptable security vulnerabilities
+   : The configuration is unsupportable as it exposes unacceptable security vulnerabilities.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 executables:
 : A Verifier has appraised and evaluated relevant runtime files, scripts, and/or other objects which have been loaded into the Target environment's memory.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : Only a recognized genuine set of approved executables, scripts, files, and/or objects have been loaded during and after the boot process.

-   2:
+   3:
    : Only a recognized genuine set of approved executables have been loaded during the boot process.

    32: